 Books of Wonder — Chelsea and Upper West Side

-This independent store, dedicated solely to children's books, will be opening a new uptown location this fall.
-The downtown store has children's storytimes on Saturdays at 11am and Sundays at 11:30am; information about storytime at the uptown location is not yet available.
-The store also hosts frequent visits from big-name authors, so keep an eye on the events calendar.
+This independent store, dedicated solely to children's books, boasts two locations to thrill young readers and listeners alike.
+Both locations offer children's storytimes on Saturdays at 11am and Sundays at 11:30am.
+The stores also host frequent visits from big-name authors, so keep an eye on the events calendar.

 Bank Street Bookstore — Upper West Side